 Note: This version of the guide was created for use with the Bit Board V1 and a Resistive Moisture Sensor.
-We have an updated guide in progress that works with the Bit Board V2 and a Capacitive Moisture Sensor.
+We have an updated guide that uses a much better Capacitive Moisture Sensor: Plant Watering System (Capacitive)

 Use a micro:bit with a Bit Board to check if your plant needs water, and then water it using a pump.